lewisjwright/downing-street-defeat/learnings/variables.md

     std::cout << std::endl;
     std::cout << "Sneaky bastards!
 They've got code locks on the doors!
 You're going to need to break the codes...";

+    // declare variables
+    // int <- type of variable integer, string, float etc
+    // declaring a variable = reserving space in memory
-    int a = 4;
+    // variables declared with values are initialised int a = 4;
     int b = 7;
     int c = 5;